ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/gitlab-ci-update-mr-with-jira-issue-id/index.md

 ## Updating Merge Request

-You need private token for this [check GitLab documentation](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and learn how to do that.
+You need a private token for this [check GitLab documentation](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) and learn how to do that.

 ```bash
 curl -v \